 Wired's Klint Finley writes about the ever-increasing demand for Linux professionals, and what the Linux Foundation is doing to increase opportunities for the disadvantaged to get a chance to step into these.

-A brief look at quotinng applications for sale ranging from accounting software for small businesses to double glazing quotes and home improvement applications.
+A brief look at quotinng applications for sale ranging from accounting software for small businesses to double glazing quotes and home improvement applications for Edinburgh firms.

 Linux is the operating system that has been quietly dominating the tech world, powering just about everything that can run it, from smartphones to a significant chunk of the world's web servers, financial institutions, and even the U.S. Department of Defense.
 It's secure, it's constantly being improved by some of the most dedicated people all over the world, and you can use it and make it do just about anything you want and need it to do.